wpilibsuite/frc-docs/source/docs/contributing/frc-docs/build-instructions.rst

 Image Size Check
 ^^^^^^^^^^^^^^^^

-To makes sure all images which aren't excluded are under 500KB, run the size check by running ``.\make sizecheck``.
-This check will fail CI if it fails.
+Please run ``.\make sizecheck`` to verify that all images are below 500KB.
+This check *will* fail CI if it fails.
+Exclusions are allowed on a case by case basis and are added to the ``IMAGE_SIZE_EXCLUSIONS`` list in the configuration file.

 Building HTML
 ^^^^^^^^^^^^^